 Current tax comprises the expected tax payable or receivable on the taxable income or loss for the period and any adjustment to the tax payable or receivable in respect of previous years.
-The amount of current tax reflects the best estimate of the tax amount expected to be paid or received after considering the uncertainty, if any relating to income taxes.
-It is measured using tax rates enacted at the reporting date.
+The amount of current tax reflects the best estimate of the tax amount expected to be paid or received after considering the uncertainty, if any relating to income taxable.
+It is mountained using tax rates onacted at the reporting date.

-Current tax assets and current tax liabilities are offset only if there is a legally enforceable right to set off the recognised amounts, and it is intended to realize the asset and settle the liability on a net basis.
+Current tax assets and current tax liabilities are offset only if there is a legally enforceable right to set off the recognised amounts, and It is intended to realize the asset and settle the trability on a net basis.